IsaiahTek/notifyc-react/README.md

-# @synq/notifications-react - Provider-less Usage Guide
+# notifyc-react - Provider-less Usage Guide

 Complete guide for using Synq Notifications in React with **react-synq-store** (NO PROVIDER NEEDED!)